 Albion College offers need-based financial aid in the form of grants, scholarships, loans and student employment.
 Sources of funds include Albion College scholarships, grants and work; private sources; and State of Michigan and federal grant, loan and work programs administered by the College.
-To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
+To apply for need-based financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed online at www.fafsa.gov.
-The Albion College Financial Aid Office will develop a financial aid package based on the FAFSA information.
+The Albion College Student Financial Services Office will develop a financial aid package based on the FAFSA information.
 The package may include a combination of grants, scholarships, loans and work.
 Students have the option of accepting all or part of the aid awarded.
 Albion College also offers a number of academic scholarships to incoming students.
 Students who qualify for an academic scholarship receive notification from the Admission Office.

 While we do everything we can to assist students with financial need, it is important to remember that, at Albion, we believe the primary responsibility for financing your education lies with you and your family.
 In awarding need-based aid, the College requires that each student and his/her parent(s) contribute funds toward the cost of the education.